 It’s natural to feel worried about having an ICD fitted and it often helps to talk about your feelings with someone close to you or with a healthcare professional.

-You can use the following ways to get support for the emotional effects of having an ICD or heart condition:
+You can use the following ways to get support for the emotional effects of having an ICD or heart and circulatory condition:

 Researching abnormal heart rhythms